qwv4851/TLRanks/README.md

 ## Implementation Note

-TeamLiquid ranks uses a remote database to store profile information.
+Team Liquid Ranks uses a remote database to store profile information.
 This helps to both increase the speed of the plugin, as well as reduce the load on the [sc2ranks.com](http://sc2ranks.com) server, regardless of the number of users.
 A local cache is also used to prevent unnecessary database reads.